 * In a scene only shown in the ''Saga'' edition, Michael's cronies have tracked down his treacherous bodyguard Fabrizzio.
 He is shown getting into his car, turning the ignition key--[[LaserGuidedKarma and the car explodes, killing him the way he killed Michael's first wife.]]

-* The Baptism scene: interspersing the church ceremony of Michael becoming a literal godfather to his nephew, Michael has his troops [[ThereIsNoKillLikeOverkill wipe out the heads of all the Five Families]].
+* The Baptism scene: interspersing the church ceremony of Michael becoming a literal godfather to his nephew, Michael has his troops [[ThereIsNoKillLikeOverkill wipe out the other heads of the Five Families]].
 Michael's promises to renounce "the Devil" and "his works" underscore the grisly scenes of the bodies piling up.

 * Pretty much every scene of Clemenza providing advice to Michael or his underlings.